paschalidi/webapps-deploy/README.md

 #### Configure web app private registry credentials

-This sample assumes the `node-rnc` web application has been previously configured to authenticate against the private registry.
+This sample assumes the `node-rnc` web application has been previously configured to authenticate against a public registry.
 If you wish to set private registry authentication settings on the workflow, you can either use:

 * The command [az webapp config container](https://docs.microsoft.com/cli/azure/webapp/config/container?view=azure-cli-latest#az-webapp-config-container-set) to configure the registry url, username and password.